 2. Head out on a cruise: The San Francisco weather in September makes it the perfect time to head out on a cruise.
 Several leave Fisherman's Wharf every day and all of them cruise under the Golden Gate Bridge.
 Find details on my 5 favorites.

 4. See the SF Giants in action: The SF Giants baseball team has almost a dozen games at home every September.
-They take on teams such as the LA Dodgers and Arizona Diamondbacks at Oracle Park (formerly AT&T Park).
+They take on teams such as the LA Dodgers and Arizona Diamondbacks at Oracle Park.
 Get their schedule for this year here.

 One of the best ways to save is to check out the great deals on Goldstar.
 They offer deals at up to 50% off on tickets to wine tours, walking tours, cruises on the bay, theater productions, and so much more.